Gunfight breaks out at J&K's Kulgam | www.lokmattimes.com

 Gunfight breaks out at J&K's Kulgam

-Srinagar, Jan 9 An encounter has started between terrorists and security forces in Jammu and Kashmir's Kulgam district, ...
+Srinagar, Jan 12 An encounter started between terrorists and security forces in Jammu and Kashmir's Kulgam district on ...

-Srinagar, Jan 9 An encounter has started between terrorists and security forces in Jammu and Kashmir's Kulgam district, officials said on Sunday.
+Srinagar, Jan 12 An encounter started between terrorists and security forces in Jammu and Kashmir's Kulgam district on Wednesday, officials said.

-"Encounter has started at Hasanpora area of Kulgam.
+"Encounter has started at Pariwan area of Kulgam.
 Police and security forces are on the job," police said.

 The firefight between terrorists and security forces took place after a joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.